What Causes Dry Eyes And Can It Be Prevented? | Eye Love Cares

 Medical conditions that cause dry eyes

 Lupus is an autoimmune disease that affects many areas of the body.
 Besides the eyes, it can also affect the skin, blood vessels, joints, heart, kidneys, and nervous system.
 People who have lupus have an immune system that attacks healthy tissue instead of attacking virus or bacteria.
-Those with lupus can have diseases affecting the eyelid, retinal, scleral, and eye nerves.
+Those with lupus can have diseases affecting the eyelids, retina, sclera, and eye nerves.
 The most common eye issue for someone with lupus is keratoconjunctivitis sicca, which is commonly referred to as dry eye disease.

-When one thinks of arthritis, you may have images of gnarled fingers appear in your mind.
-Rheumatoid arthritis affects other areas of the body as well.
+When one thinks of arthritis, you may have images of gnarled fingers appearing in your mind.
+Rheumatoid arthritis (RA) affects other areas of the body as well.
 Since rheumatoid arthritis is an inflammatory condition that affects the body’s collagen, it only makes sense that it hurts the eyes as well.
-The sclera (the white of the eye) and the lens cap are made up almost entirely of collagen.
+The sclera (the white of the eye) and the lens (where cataracts form) are made up almost entirely of collagen.

-Rheumatoid arthritis causes all sorts of issues in the eyes, such as scleritis (the inflammation of the white part of your eye, uveitis (the swelling of the uvea), retinal vascular occlusion (the blocking of small blood vessels in the eye), glaucoma (damage to the optic nerve), and cataracts (cloudy lens caused by inflammation), and all these are what cause dry eye..
-Rheumatoid arthritis also causes keratitis sicca, which is also called dry eye syndrome.
+Rheumatoid arthritis causes all sorts of issues in the eyes, such as scleritis (the inflammation of the white part of your eye), uveitis (the swelling of the uvea), retinal vascular occlusions (the blocking of small blood vessels in the eye), glaucoma (damage to the optic nerve), and cataracts (cloudy lens), and dry eye.

 Sjogren’s Syndrome is an autoimmune disease that often accompanies rheumatoid arthritis and lupus.
 Its main two symptoms are dry eyes and a dry mouth.
 Remember that if you have an autoimmune disease, your body is attacking healthy tissue.
 In this case, the tissue that is being attacked includes the mucous membranes and the moisture-secreting glands of your eyes and mouth.

 There are two central thyroid disorders.
 One is Graves’ disease, where your thyroid makes too many hormones.
-Graves’ disease affects the muscles around your eyes.
+Graves’ disease affects the muscles around your eyes and can sometimes cause them to enlarge.
 If the muscles around your eyes don’t work, you may have a difficult time closing your eyes tightly, so tears evaporate.
 Thyroid disease also causes your body not to make enough tears.
 A triple whammy occurs for people with Graves’ disease because the few tears that are produced do not have enough oil in them.
 Oil is necessary for tears because it helps hold water on the surface of your eyes.
+In addition to Grave’s disease, low thyroid hormones can also be an issue when it comes to dry eye disease.

 Blepharitis is the inflammation of the eyelids and surrounding eye tissue.
 Dry eyes are such a central symptom of blepharitis that some argue whether dry eyes cause blepharitis or if blepharitis causes dry eyes.
-Regardless of which comes first, blepharitis is caused by an overgrowth of bacteria that live around the eye.
+Regardless of which comes first, blepharitis can be caused by an overgrowth of bacteria that live around the eye.
 The bacteria produce substances called exotoxins that cause the oil-secreting glands to become inflamed.
-If the glands that secrete oil are inflamed, this is what causes dry eyes.
+If the glands that secrete oil are inflamed, this is what causes dry eyes (and more specifically, the evaporative form of dry eye).

-Ectropion is a condition where your eyelids (usually the lower one) turn outward.
+Ectropion is a condition where your eyelids (usually the lower ones) turn outward.
 Entropion occurs when your eyelid turns inward so that your eyelashes and skin rub against the eye surface.
 Ectropion causes your eyes not to close properly.
 If your eyelids don’t close, you are more likely to suffer from dry eyes.
 Entropion causes friction against the surface of your eye.
 The friction irritates and can lead to dry eyes.
+Both of these may be able to be corrected with surgery.

 Another autoimmune disease that causes dry eyes is scleroderma.
 Scleroderma affects connective tissue in the body, but it can also affect the eyes.
 While your dry eyes may be from the disease itself, you may also be suffering from dry eyes because you are experiencing a side effect from taking a medication for the condition.